xioren/ImageGoblin/README.md

   etc...

-+ *Instagram:* Input the instagram page url or username.
-If only the username is passed, it is necessary to --force instagram in order to match the correct goblin.
++ *instagram:* input the instagram page url or username. if only the username is passed, it is necessary to --force instagram in order to match the correct goblin.

-+ *Feed:* Using the feed argument, you can accumulate urls by inputting them one by one using the --feed mode.
-This is useful for accumulating urls as you find them while browsing the web, and downloading all at once.
++ *feed:* using the feed argument, you can accumulate urls by inputting them one by one using the --feed mode. this is useful for accumulating urls as you find them while browsing the web, and downloading all at once.

 #### Misc:
+  + the install script is optional and linux specific. it only serves to add a symlink to /usr/local/bin so that the program can be run from the shell with 'goblin' instead of 'python3 /path/to/image_goblin.py'.
-  + A specific goblin can be forced using '--force _goblin_'.
+  + a specific goblin can be forced using '--force _goblin_'.
-  + All available goblins can be listed using '-l or --list'.
+  + all available goblins can be listed using '-l or --list'.
-  + The format input needs to be exact so make sure modifiers/spaces have not been erroneously added or left out.
+  + the --format input needs to be exact so make sure modifiers/spaces have not been erroneously added or left out.
-  + If little or no (relevant) images are found then the page is probably generated dynamically with javascript which the program can not handle.
-You can also try with the --noupgrade handle.
+  + if little or no (relevant) images are found then the page is probably generated dynamically with javascript which the program can not handle. you can also try with the --noupgrade handle.